Covenant (biblical): Mosaic

 Beyond its central religious purpose, the Mosaic covenant was also political.
-It established Israel as a holy nation, God's special possession (Exod 19:5-6), with its chosen guardian-angel and shepherd, Yahweh/El-Elyon.
+It established Israel as a holy nation and gave them a new sense of national identity.

 The form of the covenant resembles the suzerainty treaty in the ancient Near East.
 Like the treaties, the Ten Commandments begins with Yahweh's identification and what he had done for Israel ("who brought you out of the land of Egypt"; Ex 20:2) as well as the stipulations commanding absolute loyalty ("You shall not have other gods apart from me").
 Unlike the suzerainty treaty, the Decalogue does not have any witness nor explicit blessings and curses.
 The fullest account of the Mosaic covenant is given in the book of Deuteronomy.

 God gave the children of Israel the Shabbat as the permanent sign of this covenant.

-Priestly covenant
+Priestly

 The priestly covenant (ברית הכהונה brith ha-kehuna) is the covenant that God made with Aaron and his descendants, the Aaronic priesthood, as found in the Hebrew Bible and Oral Torah.
 The Hebrew Bible also mentions another perpetual priestly promise with Phinehas and his descendants.

-Davidic covenant
+Davidic

-The royal covenant was made with David (2 Sam 7).
-It promised to establish his dynasty forever while acknowledging that its original royal-covenant promises had been given to the ancestor of the whole nation, Abraham.